RandomCoderTinker/PhpBlockchain/Tests/README.md

     * Generates 1–5 random signed transactions between Alice and Bob.
     * Corrupts \~10% of signatures to simulate invalid TXs.
     * Filters out invalid transactions.
-    * Builds and signs the block (DPoS) with the validator.
+    * Builds and signs the block with a validator.
     * Prints block header (previous hash, Merkle root, timestamp, nonce, hash, validator, signature), total gas used & fees, and a per-TX line showing amount, fee, gas, and validity.
     * Validates the block against the previous hash and chains it if valid.